Final Verdict

-This was the last work of Hollywood legend Glenn Ford, and the last onscreen appearance of actress Dana Hill.
+This was the last work of Hollywood legend Glenn Ford, and the last onscreen appearance of actress Dana Hill, who died in 1996 at just 32.

 Plot

 This story takes place in the 1920s, where the successful and controversial defense attorney Earl Rogers is known for his controversial behavior in the courtroom and for his innovative methods.
 His father, the Reverend Rogers, instilled in his children moral values which Rogers puts into practice during the trial.
-He has a beautiful and faithful woman named Belle, and daughter Nora.
+He has a beautiful and faithful wife named Belle, and daughter Nora.